 Recipient contact information

-- You can also donate to Rohingya refugees in Bangladesh and Malaysia to help alleviate some of their suffering https://donations.ihrc.org.uk/Rohingya-Appeal
+- Please donate to the refugees to help alleviate some of their suffering https://donations.ihrc.org.uk/Rohingya-Appeal

 - Share this alert and the reports and resources, and encourage others to join this campaign, including human rights organisations, pressure groups and NGOs.